Maksym16/CMS_dashboard/README.md

 Keys for clerk pkg need to be stored in env file.
 For connecting authentication follow steps: [Next set up instraction](https://clerk.com/docs/quickstarts/nextjs)

+## Forms:
+Forms are tricky.
+They are one of the most common things you'll build in a web application, but also one of the most complex.

+Well-designed HTML forms are:
+Well-structured and semantically correct.
+Easy to use and navigate (keyboard).
+Accessible with ARIA attributes and proper labels.
+Has support for client and server side validation.
+Well-styled and consistent with the rest of the application.

+Forms are build with:
+react-hook-form -
+zod - used for form schema validation;